dsfhdshdjtsb/enchantments/.github/ISSUE_TEMPLATE/suggestion.md

 ---

-**Describe the solution you'd like**
+**Describe the suggestion you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of your suggestion.

-**Is your suggestion related to a problem?
-Please describe.**
+**Describe the reasoning for the suggestion.
+Balance?
+Fixing a frustrating mechanic?
+New Idea?**
-A clear and concise description of what the problem is.
+A clear and concise description of what the reason is.
 Ex.
 I'm always frustrated when [...]

 **Additional context**
 Add any other context or screenshots about the feature request here.